 vxvmconvert - convert LVM volume groups to VxVM disk groups

-vxvmconvert is a menu-driven program to convert an IBM Logical Volume Manger (LVM) configuration to a Veritas Volume Manager configuration.
-Refer to the Veritas Foundation Suite Migration Guide for a detailed description of how to use the conversion procedure.
+vxvmconvert is a menu-driven program to convert a Linux LVM Logical Volume Manger (LVM) configuration to a Veritas Volume Manager configuration.
+This man page is a brief overview of vxvmconvert.
+Refer to the Veritas InfoScale™ Solutions Guide for a detailed description before using the conversion procedure.

 The vxvmconvert script is interactive and prompts you for responses, supplying defaults where appropriate.
 There is a Help facility at every prompt.
 Enter a question mark (?) at a prompt to display a context-sensitive help message.